rajatlko13/PassPhraseEscrow/README.md

 <h1>Test Flow</h1>

+Deployment and testing can be performed on the remix platform.

 Once the contract is deployed, perform these steps -

 1. Call function getDigestHash() with passphrase param - "hey".
 It will return the hashed paraphrase.